 - fees paid to the Registrar of Companies for a change of company name, the re-registration of a company and filing annual returns; and

 - payment of a civil penalty for late filing of accounts.

-7. As a dormant company director, you can still be prosecuted if you don’t submit documents to Companies House within the prescribed deadlines.
+As a dormant company director, you can still be prosecuted if you don’t submit documents to Companies House within the prescribed deadlines.
 Even if you have an accountant, make sure you know what your company’s statutory deadlines are.

 - There is no time limit for a company to remain in a dormant state, as long as its directors meet their annual reporting obligations.

-- You can read a complete guide to dormant companies on the GOV.UK site in Life of a Company – Part 2 (GP2).
+- You can read a complete guide to dormant companies on the GOV.UK site in Life of a Company – Accounting Requirements.